HaimLee-4869/HaimLee-4869.github.io/content/en/authors/admin/_index.md

 ## About Me

 Eunjung_Lee is an undergraduate student in Computer Science&Engineering at JBNU.
 Her areas of interest include Data Science, DataBase, Computer Network, and Information Retrieval.
 She is studying Web Service Design, System Security, and Computer Graphics this semester.
+Recently, I have been interested in data analysis and have carried out projects such as developing a CCTV image classification model, developing a sound classification model for the hearing impaired, and predicting the unit price of rebar using an AI model.